kennedynjoroge/RaspberryPi_KNN_Weather_Forecaster/README.md

 - Lots of jumper cables.

 ## Steps
-1. Read temperature, barometer, humidity, sky
+1. Read ambient temperature, barometer, humidity, light internsity
-2. Predict weather focust based on rules i.e if, else
+2. Make weather forecast based on rules i.e if, else
-3. Use the rules data to to train KNN model on google colab
+3. Use the rules data to to train KNN model on python notebook
-4. Export the model and import it into raspberry pi
+4. Export the model from notebook and import it into raspberry pi
 4. Read raw values and pass to KNN model for weather prediction.

 ## References